SimonLeitl/FyF/documentation/UC/UCS-create profile.md

 # 4. Preconditions
 ## 4.1 App opened on screen
-To manage products the app must be running and opened on the screen.
+The app must be running and opened on the screen.

 # 5. Postconditions
 ## 5.1 Registered as farmer